clean-code-craft-tcq-1/reimagined-design-patterns-venkateshnichenametla/README.md

 	Adavantages :
 	1. Follows Open/Closed principle where it is possible to add new adaptors without disturbing the existing client code.
+	2. Follows Single Responsibility Principle where you can separate the interface from the business logic.

 	Dis-advantages :
 	1. Introducing more chain adaptors to reach the actual type will become an cumbersome